Canal Boat Hire & Holidays Frequently Asked Questions

 Do I need to bring food on my narrowboat holidays?

 Yes, enough food for a couple of days, remember storage on board a narrowboat is limited.
-We do provide a welcome pack of tea/ coffee and milk on arrival, plus a home made cake.
+We do provide a welcome pack of tea/ coffee and milk on arrival, plus a narrowboat themed drum of shortbread and fudge.
 There is also The Butcher Baker Farm Shop where you can buy food at Barton Turns Marina.
 There are many places to shop as you are cruising along the canals and many of our guests like to eat out at the many pubs, restaurants and tea rooms as part of their narrowboat holidays.
 Recommendations can be found in the visitor books onboard the narrowboats.

 What will I need to bring on my luxury canal boat holidays?